STIPlab/hackathon/README.md

 This GitHub page provides the most important information on [how to use Github for the hackathon](#How-to-use-Github-for-the-hackathon) and [how to access the data](#How-to-access-the-data).

-In case you have any **questions during the hackathon**, please use this repository's [issues tab](https://github.com/STIPlab/hackathon/issues) and tag your post with one of the existing labels so the right persons are notified.

 ## How to use Github for the hackathon

 Once you have finalised your project, we would like to ask you to upload all final outputs (code, visualisations, complementary materials, etc.) to your team folder in this repository.
 Please do so by dragging all files to the respective team folder or by using the GitHub desktop environment.
 To be able to upload the data, please create a GitHub account and let us know your credentials so we can add you as a collaborator.
 Please note that GitHub will not accept individual files that are larger than 50MB.

-During the hackathon we will use this GitHub respository to answer any questions you might have and to share the answers with the other participants.
-Please navigate to the 'Issues' tab on the main page of the repository and leave your question by creating a new issue.
+In case you have any **questions during the hackathon**, please use this repository's [issues tab](https://github.com/STIPlab/hackathon/issues) and tag your post with one of the existing labels so the right persons are notified.
+Posting your questions this way will allow other participants to follow the Q&As.
 We will try to answer each question as soon as possible.

 ## How to access the data